paul-mateescu/lazy-fluent-functional-php/README.md

 Do not consider it production-quality code just yet.

-This library will aloow you to have functions like this:
+This library will allow you to have functions like this:

 ```php
 function factorial($n){